No pink-quote therapy

 And the world keeps offering the same tired answers: optimize more, glow more, heal faster, become better, become new.

-Khora begins with a different premise.
+KHORA begins with a different premise.

 No sugary slogans.
 No fake empowerment language.
 No emotional wallpaper pretending to be truth.